A Working List of Ideas for College Students (and others) to Stay Connected During COVID-19

 About The Author

-Lizzy Kosin, LMSW is a Licensed Masters Social Worker Therapist at Montgomery County Counseling Center in Rockville, MD.
+Lizzy Kosin, LCSW-C is a Licensed Clinical Social Worker Therapist at Montgomery County Counseling Center in Rockville, MD.
 She earned her AM degree (equivalent to an MSW) from the University of Chicago School of Social Service Administration.
 Her training includes Cognitive Behavioral Therapy and Dialectical Behavior Therapy.

 Lizzy takes a casual approach to therapy.
 Because of this, she works very well with kids & teens.
 She also works with adults who want the benefits of therapy without feeling stuffy or over-medicalized.
 She values the importance of the mind-body connection and using experiential activities to keep the fun in building insight and motivating towards progress.
 Lizzy is licensed in both Maryland and Washington DC.